Welcome to IIT Alumni Centre Bengaluru (IITACB)

 3D Printing, a Game Changing Technology : September 20, 2014

-IITACB presents another opportunity for you to engage on another relevant topic, Manufacturing and more specifically 3D-Printing.
+IITACB presents an opportunity for you to engage on a hot topic, Manufacturing and more specifically 3D-Printing.
 And our speaker this time is IITM alum Dr. Mukesh Agarwala, one of the earliest pioneers in this area.
-He would also d
+He would also demo it!

 Please register to confirm your attendance.

 The IIT Alumni Centre, Bengaluru has been established to create a community that promotes fellowship among its members - Alumni, Faculty and Students connected with IITs - in their Quest for Excellence reflecting the spirit of the IITs and fostering the shared values committed to betterment of our society.

 Membership on our website is Free and enables you to network with other alumni online and receive communications and updates on the events, networking opportunities and activities of the centre.
 We also plan to encourage regular online debates and discussions among alumni on topics close to our heart.
 We will also have programmes for spouses and children and would like the club and website to provide a wholesome family engagement.